Bookrage001/osc/resources/docs/user-guide/widgets-specifics/maths.md

 #### `formula`
 - type: `string`
 - default: `''`
-- usage: a javascript expression in which
+- usage: a [mathjs](http://mathjs.org/docs/expressions/syntax.html) expression in which
   - `${id}` will be replaced the `id`'s value
 - example: `${fader_1} * 2 + ${fader_2}`